 Yellow- Joy, optimism, happiness, danger, sunshine, idealism, imagination, hope, summer, deceit, philosophy, dishonesty, cowardice, betrayal, jealousy, disease, and warning.

 Green- Nature, environment, health, good luck, renewal, youth, vigor, spring, generosity, fertility, jealousy, inexperience, envy, misfortune, start signal.

-Orange- Energy, balance, warmth, enthusiasm, vitality, expansion, flamboyant,
+Orange- Energy, balance, warmth, enthusiasm, vitality, expansion, and vividness.

 Brown- Earth, hearth, home, outdoors, reliability, comfort, endurance, stability, simplicity, comfort, nature.